luisgros-fixeads/plugin-sonarqube/README.md

              -Dsonar.sources=vendor/mycode/,vendor/somelib/file.php \
              -Dsonar.host.url=http://othersonarserver.com:9000

-# If you use the same SonarQube Scanner options most of the time you might consider
+# If you use the same SonarQube Scanner options most of the time you should consider
 # placing the example file in this plugin "sonar-project.properties" inside
 # your project's base directory and run the scanner
 ./athena sonarqube scanner /home/example/myproject/